arachid/clockwize-and-leaderboard/README.md

 We use NodeJS for game service since it supports web sockets and real-time solutions.
 In addition, Nodejs servers use an Even-Loop architecture that lets them handle thousands of requests and connections per minute.

 **Leaderboard Microservice:** This microservice operates CRUD on the leaderboard scores.
 On each Score update, it publishes it to a Kafka Queue.
-Using this asynchronous communication lets us have a faster write.

-**Score Queue: **
+Using this asynchronous communication lets us write faster.
+For this service, the technologies used to write this microservice does not matter that much.
+Since Java has great frameworks for implementing microservices like Spring Cloud, we decided to go with this stack here.

+**Score Queue: ** This is used to collect the score.
+We are using Kafka because it's a popular and reliable solution for streaming messages.
+By using a queue, we can scale independently our producers (Leaderboard Service) and our consumers (Score Agregatore).

+**Score Aggregator:** Subscribe to new scores, aggregate the result and pre-proccess the scores for the different time frame: weekly, monthly and all time leaderboard.
+That way, when the users query leaderboards, the pre-proccessed result returns fast.

+**LeaderBoard Redis Cluster:** Redis offers a great set of data management solutions.
+It's the most popular solution for in-memory caching and also offers a persistence solution.

+For high availability, we will have a replication set that replicates the data on the primary nodes.
+If a primary node crashes, a replica can be elected to take its place and

+TODO calculation Sorted SEt:

+**Reconciliation: ** At the end of the day, we can replay the score updates from our Kafka queue and verify that the score matches what we have on the database.
+That way, we can monitor the reliability of our system.

 ### Follow Up

 We can easily spend days designing the perfect leaderboard.
 But, since it's 4-5 hours of exercise, we defined requirements, our API and a high-level architecture.
 There are a few things that we could dive deep into if we had additional time:

--Using geo-sharding to scale our database and keep the data closer to the user geographically -Deep dive into how Redis Sorted Set uses Skip tables to give access to the top K score in a case-constant time.
+-Using geo-sharding to scale our database and keep the data closer to the users geographically -Deep dive into how Redis Sorted Set uses Skip tables to give access to the top K score in a case-constant time.
 -Partionne will use our Kafka cluster to guarantee the order and the deliveries of the message to our Redis Cluster.